Why No-Follow Links Are Still Worth It

 33. This is really interesting.
 I now understand that nofollow still helps your website traffic, though not giving much page rank.
 And also, I agree that it’s more important to give attention to your readers because if you’re in a blog with No-Follow Links but you put comments of good information, people or readers by nature will be more likely to know more about you and who you are and that will generate good traffic as well.

-34. Anonymous (Read Comment Policy) says:
+34. Anonymous (Read Comment Policy) says

 I completely agree with you.
 Even though do-follow links may be of more importance than no-follow ones, the latter still gives your website visibility all across the web.
 Blogs are usually no-follow and this should not discourage us and not leave comments because even no-follow links are still important.